 -

-Unless otherwise stated, investigators with PI eligibility (members of the University's Academic Council or UML faculty) are considered eligible by Stanford policies.
-The policy on Principal Investigator Eligibility and Criteria for Exceptions is available here.
+Unless otherwise stated, only applicants with PI eligibility (members of the University's Academic Council or UML faculty) may participate in the limited submission internal competition.
+View the policy on Principal Investigator Eligibility and Criteria for Exceptions for more information on eligibility to act as a PI or co-principal investigator on externally funded projects.

 The internal review process